MarkWithall/markwithall.github.com/_posts/2015-06-09-test-driven-development-as-if-you-meant-it-reviewed-part-i.md

 layout: post
 title: TDD As If You Meant It Reviewed (Part I)
 categories: programming
+series: TDD As If You Meant It Reviewed
 ---

 This is the first in a short series of articles about Test Driven Development.

+{% include series.html %}

 This article was written with and is [also published by](http://matatk.agrip.org.uk/articles/test-driven-development-as-if-you-meant-it-reviewed-part-1/) Matthew Atkinson.